Attention Deficit Disorders

 Forget poor parenting, family problems, school issues, too much TV, or diet.
 These factors are not involved.
 Research indicates that these disorders are caused by biological factors that affect neurotransmitter activity in the brain.
 A strong genetic basis exists with these individuals.
 For instance, if one person in a family is diagnosed with the disorder, the likelihood of other family members having the disorder is 25-35 %, compared to only 4-6% in the general population.

 A leading theory attributes ADHD to dysfunctional prefrontal cortical brain cells that control executive functioning, filter (both in and out) internal and external stimuli, and prioritize the need for action and the level of urgency.

-What treatments are available for ADHD?
 Clinical experience teaches that the most effective method of treatment for ADHD is a combination of medicine (if warranted) to regulate brain activity and counseling or psychotherapy to learn coping skills and adaptive behaviors.
 Medication, prescribed by a physician, often helps to normalize brain activity in the prefrontal cortex.
-Stimulant medications such as Ritalin, Dexedrine, Adderall, Adderall XR, Concerta, Vyvanse, and Focalin XR are usually effective, and as well as a variety of other drugs that are available to the physician in managing these disorders.
+Stimulant medications such as Ritalin, Dexedrine, Adderall, Adderall XR, Concerta, Vyvanse, and Focalin XR are usually effective, as well as a variety of other drugs that are available to the physician in managing these disorders.
 Both behavior therapy and cognitive therapy help patients in modifying behavior and in dealing with the emotional impact of ADHD.
 Many adults respond to the aid of an ADHD coach who helps increase productivity by working on the person’s organizational skills and higher level executive functioning tasks such as planning, prioritizing, goal-setting and impulsivity.